-Flexible Pages: the Big Picture
+Lightning Pages: The Big Picture

-It's not enough to just create the XML for the Flexible Page.
+It's not enough to just create the XML for the Lightning Page.
 After you create it, you've got to deploy it to your organization, configure the page, and get it into Salesforce1.
 Here's an overview of the steps from beginning to end:

-- 1. Before starting development, consider: - a.
-What list views do you want to include? - b.
-What recent items do you want to include? - c.
-Which global publisher actions, if any, do you want to provide? - 2.
-Create the Flexible Page XML file. - 3.
-Decide which global publisher actions to use in your app, whether they're out-of-the-box global actions from Salesforce or ones you create yourself.

-You can assign specific global actions to your Flexible Page in the XML for the page.
-If you don't define specific actions in the XML, the publisher icon (\) won't appear on the page.

-- 4. Deploy the Flexible Page into your development organization. - 5.
-Create a Flexible Page custom tab. - 6.
-Add your Flexible Page tab to the Salesforce1 navigation menu.
+- 1. Before creating your page, determine which components you want to include and the global actions your users need. - 2.
+Create the Lightning Page XML file. - 3.
+Add actions to your page. - You can assign specific global actions to your Lightning Page in the XML for the page.
+If you don't define specific actions in the XML, the action bar won't appear on the page. - 4.
+Deploy the Lightning Page into your development organization. - 5.
+Create a Lightning Page custom tab. - 6.
+Add your Lightning Page tab to the Salesforce1 navigation menu.